Woah. Can we cut down on the melodrama? Bloody show?

 How long after bloody show did labor start?

 You might be wondering how long after bloody show do you go into labor?

 Well if you’re waiting patiently for labor, a bloody show could be an indicator that it’s just around the corner.

 But it also might not.

 It could be hours or days from bloody show to labor.

-When should I go to the hospital after bloody show?
+Should I go to hospital after bloody show?